DrDingleDucky/Multi-Repo-Cloner/README.md

 ## Notes

-Run `main.py` and enter a user's Github username.
+Run `main.py` and enter a user's GitHub username.